 In this section, we will go in detail about the salary of quantitative analyst and we will analyze each and every part of the compensation.
 Let’s have a look.

 If you want to be a quantitative analyst and would like to know what the range of compensation you would get as a result of working so hard, here’s the deal.
 According to PayScale.com, the median salary per annum is the US $83,249.

 Effect of Experience on Quantitative Analyst Salary

 There’s an interesting conclusion that has come out from PayScale.com’s analysis.
 It has been seen that people who are employed as quantitative analysts don’t have more than 10 years of experience (in most cases, few exceptions are there).
-That means to earn a great compensation you don’t need to so long.
+That means to earn great compensation you don’t need to so long.
 If you have the required degree and skill, you would be able to earn a great salary in the mid-range of your career.
 Let’s have a look at the chart –

 But one thing you need to consider.
 As a fresher, you wouldn’t make that much money as a quantitative research analyst.
 So you need to think long term if you are in a lookout for great compensation.

 Quantitative Research Analyst Salary Breakup

 Let’s look at the break-up of the salary in more detail –

 Other than the above (bonus and profit sharing), they also receive common health benefits.
 Have a look at the chart below –

-It is being seen that most quantitative analysts get medical benefits and dental benefit.
+It is being seen that most quantitative analysts get medical benefits and dental benefits.
 69% receive emoluments for vision.
 Only 7% don’t receive any common health benefits.
 So as an aspirant, your chances of receiving health benefits are good enough.

 Best Paymasters for Quantitative Analysts

 Now you may be thinking which employers are good paymasters for quantitative analysts!
-As per PayScale.com, here are two companies who are the most popular paymasters.
+As per PayScale.com, here are two companies that are the most popular paymasters.
 Have a look –